Collective dipole excitations in sodium clusters

-To calculate the photoabsorbtion cross section per atom, $\sigma(\omega)$, one folds the oscillator strengths, which are just vertical straight lines, with Lorentzian shapes normalized to unity as follows: \be \sigma(\omega)=C\sum_{n}f_{n}L(\omega;\omega_{n},\Gamma_{n}), \ee where $\Gamma_{n}$ denotes the full widths at half maximum of the Lorentzian profiles, and is provided by fixing the damping factor $\gamma=\Gamma/\omega_{r}$ with $\omega_{r}$ being the energy of the resonance peak.
-This damping factor varies, in our calculation, in the range of 0.06-0.135 \cite{Pacheco} which is appropriate for the room temperature.
-Indeed, the damping factor is considered to be caused by the coupling of the electronic dipole oscillation to the thermal fluctuations of the cluster surface \cite{Pacheco}.
-The proportionality coefficient $C$ is given by \be C=\frac{2\pi^{2}e^{2}\hbar}{m_{e}c}=1.0975\,(eV \AA^{2}). \ee This value is obtained by normalizing the photoabsorbtion cross section such that the area per de-localized electron under the photoabsorbtion curve is constant \cite{Yann}, \be \int_{0}^{\infty}\sigma({\omega})d\omega=\frac{2\pi^{2}e^{2}\hbar}{m_{e}c}, \ee which is consistent with the value of the dipole sum rule.
+\be C=\frac{2\pi^{2}e^{2}\hbar}{m_{e}c}=1.0975\,(eV \AA^{2}). \ee This value is obtained by normalizing the photoabsorbtion cross section such that the area per de-localized electron under the photoabsorbtion curve is constant \cite{Yann}, \be \int_{0}^{\infty}\sigma({\omega})d(\hbar\omega)=\frac{2\pi^{2}e^{2}\hbar}{m_{e}c}, \ee which is consistent with the value of the dipole sum rule.
 Note that the results for the reduced E1 transition probability as well as for the photoabsorbtion cross section depend on the single particle features specified by the mean field parameter $\hbar \omega_0$.
 The oscillator parameter of energy quanta $\hbar\omega_0$, depends on the cluster atoms number as $E_{F}/{\cal N}^{1/3}$, where $E_{F}$ is the Fermi energy, which is about 3 eV for a spherical cluster.
 However, in general, $E_{F}$ has not a constant value for all clusters.
 Keeping this in mind, we use a Fermi energy $E_{F}({\cal N})$ which also depends on the number of cluster's atoms.
 The ${\cal N}$ dependence is extracted by interpolating the results provided by a least square fit for the experimental photoabsorbtion cross section spectrum.
 In our calculations one also needs to know the oscillator length $b$.
-This depends on the choice of oscillator energy quanta, and therefore exhibits the ${\cal N}$ dependence given by $b=\left[\hbar^{2}/m_{e}E_{F}({\cal N})\right]^{1/2}{\cal N}^{1/6}$.
+This depends on the choice of oscillator energy quanta, and therefore exhibits the ${\cal N}$ dependence given by $b=\left[\hbar^2/m_{e}E_{F}({\cal N})\right]^{1/2}{\cal N}^{1/6}$.

 {5.\arabic{equation}}